tus/tus-resumable-upload-protocol/protocol.md

 All clients and servers MUST implement the core protocol.

-The specification does not describe which URLs to use and it is up to the implementation to decide about them.
-Every URL in this document is just there for the purpose of showing an example.
+This specification does not describe the struture of URLs, as that is left for the specific implementation to decide.
+All URLs shown in this document are meant for example purposes only.

-In addition the server is allowed to implement authentication as he wishes.
+In addition, the implementation of authentication is left for the server to decide.

 ### Example